facelessuser/TabsExtra/docs/usage.md

         {"module": "TabsExtra.sort.syntax", "caption": "Syntax"},
         {"module": "TabsExtra.sort.reverse", "caption": "Reverse Order"}
     ],
-    // When sorting, normal strings will be sorted numerically.
-    //
-    // Example (non-numerical sort):
-    //   test12 test2 test1 => test1 test12 test2
-    //
-    // Example (numerical sort):
-    //   test12 test2 test1 => test1 test2 test12
-    "numeric_sort": false,

-    // Sort tabs when a file is opened or saved "sort_on_load_save": false,

-    // Sort module to use when sorting on load and save
-    //    "module": plugin that defines what view meta data is used to sort
-    //    "reverse": (optional) sort tabs in the reverse (true|false) "sort_on_load_save_command": {"module": "TabsExtra.sort.name"}
 ```

-Sort options are actually provided by small sort modules.
-As seen above, sort modules are specified in the settings file like you are importing a python module.
-The package folder would be the root of the module and would then be followed by the sub-folders and the actual module name; all would be separated with dots.
-As shown above, TabsExtra comes with 9 different sort modules: name, path, modified, created, type, size, activated, syntax, reverse.
-If these modules do not suit your needs, you can right your own.
+If these modules do not suit your needs, you can write your own.

-Within a sort module, there must be a run method as shown above below:
+Within a sort module, there must be a run method as shown below:

 def run(views, view_data)
 :
     This function takes a list of `views` and an empty list to append sort data to.
 The `view_data` is populated by the `run` function with arrays of formatted info that will be used to sort the tabs.
 Info with the most importance should be appended first.

     If you are dealing with strings that have numbers, and you wish to sort them numerically, you can import the numeric helper with the following import: `#!python from TabsExtra import tab_sort_helper as tsh`.
-Once imported you can simply run your data through the `tab_sort_helper`: `#!python tsh.numeric_sort(dirname(v.file_name() if v.file_name() else '')`.
+Once imported you can simply run your data through `tab_sort_helper`: `#!python tsh.numeric_sort(dirname(v.file_name() if v.file_name() else '')`.

     **Parameters**: